thebigfilecom/thebigfile-com-dev/submodules/samples/rust/basic_dao/README.md

 [View this sample's code on GitHub](https://github.com/dfinity/examples/tree/master/rust/basic_dao)

-This sample project demonstrates a basic [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (DAO) that can be deployed to the [Internet Computer](https://github.com/dfinity/ic).
+This sample project demonstrates a basic [decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization) (DAO) that can be deployed to the [BigFile](https://github.com/dfinity/ic).
 The basic DAO sample code is available in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/basic_dao) and [Rust](https://github.com/dfinity/examples/tree/master/rust/basic_dao).
 You can see a quick introduction on [YouTube](https://youtu.be/3IcYlieA-EE).

 ## Overview